sheetalgat-hubGit/HR-Attrition-PowerBi-project/README.md

 1. KPI Cards:

-a.
-Total No. of Employees
+a) Total No. of Employees
-b.
-Total Employee Attrition Rate & Count
+b) Total Employee Attrition Rate & Count
-c.
-Retention Count
+c) Retention Count
-d.
-Average Employee Age
+d) Average Employee Age
-e.
-Average Salary
+e) Average Salary

 2. Bar Charts:

-Attrition by Salary Slab
+a) Attrition by Salary Slab
-Attrition by Job Role
+b) Attrition by Job Role
-Total Employees by Salary Range
+c) Total Employees by Salary Range

 3. Line & Area Charts:
-Attrition by Years at Company
+a) Attrition by Years at Company
-Attrition by Distance from Home
+b) Attrition by Distance from Home

 4. Pie & Donut Charts:

-Attrition by Business Travel
+a) Attrition by Business Travel
-Attrition by Education
+b) Attrition by Education

 5. Stacked Bar Chart:
-Attrition by Age Group and Gender
+a) Attrition by Age Group and Gender

 6. Matrix Table:
-Attrition by Job Role & Job Satisfaction Level
+a) Attrition by Job Role & Job Satisfaction Level

 7. Tree Map:
-High-Performers by Department and Job Role
+a) High-Performers by Department and Job Role

 8. Slicers:
-Gender
+a) Gender
-Department
+b) Department
-Education
+c) Education

 📷 Dashboard Image Links
 📍 ![Page 1](https://github.com/sheetalgat-hubGit/HR-Attrition-PowerBi-project/blob/main/page1.png)